reflex-dev/reflex-web/docs/pages/overview.md

 This component will be available at `/nested/page`.

-## Getting the Current Page Link
+## Getting the Current Page

-The `router.page.path` attribute allows you to obtain the path of the current page from the router data, for dynamic pages this will contain the slug rather than the actual value used to load the page.

-To get the actual URL displayed in the browser, use `router.page.raw_path`.
-This will contain all query parameters and dynamic path segments.
+You can access the current page from the `router` attribute in any state.
+See the [router docs]({docs.utility_methods.router_attributes.path}) for all available attributes.

 ```python
 class State(rx.State):